 It recovered after the Great Depression, the 1987 crash, the dot com bubble, and also the last financial crisis.

 How to use the Buy the Dip strategy

 There are several things you need to look when using the buy the dip strategy.
 First, you need to identify a financial asset that is in a strong upward trend.

-In most cases, market tends to overreact, which makes the buy the dip strategy ideal.
+- In most cases, market tends to overreact, which makes the buy on dip strategy ideal.

 Third, you need to understand how deep the dip will continue.
 There are several ways to go about this.

 How to identify stocks to buy the dip